Sealpie/SQL/README.md

 Data: Chinook.db;

-Use SQL to find Quantity and Price per Country.
+Use SQL to find Quantity and Price per country.
 And Ranking Top 10 country.

 USING